headwindz/headwindz.run/articles/The software developer's life manual.md

 ## Facing failure

 - Failure isn't the same thing as defeat.
 Failure is temporary, defeat is permanent.
 If you want to succeed, you have to learn how to swallow your pride and get out there and not be afraid to make a fool of yourself.
-- You could have all the skills in life that should make you successful, but if you lack one important skill, perseverance, it will all be worthless, because at the first sign of trouble, you'lll give up - and we all will face some amount of trouble in our lives.
+- You could have all the skills in life that should make you successful, but if you lack one important skill, perseverance, it will all be worthless, because at the first sign of trouble, you'll give up - and we all will face some amount of trouble in our lives.

 ## Productivity